Chapter 7 : A Story Behind Every Door

 Eloise heard Ron mutter, “Who was that?” before they turned and walked briskly away.
 Hermione cast a worried glance over her shoulder before they vanished completely.
 That look solidified everything.

-Harry Potter.
+It was Harry Potter.
 Eloise knew it.

 A fleeting, childish thought dashed through her mind like a shadow.
 Harry Potter was fighting against Voldemort somewhere.
 He shared the same cause as Draco and Eloise.
 He could help them…